Keerthishetty07/java-dsa-journey/README.md

 ---

 ### ✅ Day 17 — Valid Parentheses (LeetCode #20)

-Topic: Stack
+Topic: Strings
-Pattern: Matching Bracket Validation
+Pattern: Pair Matching / Bracket Validation
 Time Complexity: O(n)
 Space Complexity: O(n)

 Key Learning:
-Stacks are ideal for problems that require tracking the most recent element first.
-By pushing opening brackets and validating them against closing brackets, the algorithm ensures correct order and pairing.
+A StringBuilder can be used to simulate stack-like behavior by storing unmatched brackets.
+When a closing bracket matches the most recent opening bracket, the previous character is removed.

 Insight:
-Problems involving nested structures often become simpler when solved using a stack.
+Problems involving nested structures can be solved by tracking the most recent unmatched element.
+Even without using an explicit stack, similar behavior can be implemented using dynamic string structures like StringBuilder.

 ---